 Choosing an operator

 You can check different website and select one operator.
-There is around 140 licensed tour operators.
+There are around 160 licensed tour operators.
 Different tour operators offer different prices.
-It ranges from 300.00 US $ to even $ 1000.00.
+It ranges from 600.00 US $ to even $ 1100.00.
 Some tour operators are very expensive, but their service is better also.
-Before you select an operator, you should knowthe actual expenses for hiking a trail, which items are included in the packages and which are not.
+Before you select an operator, you should know the actual expenses for hiking a trail, which items are included in the packages and which are not.
 Also check whether the tour operator is a local company or not, because it has to be a local company according to the rule.
-It may happen that you book your place with a overseas operator, but that company can not operate themselves, so they will engage again another local company.
+It may happen that you book your place with a overseas operator, but that company cannot operate themselves, so they will engage again another local company.
 So it is better if you can choose the local company yourself.

 Making reservation